 Pinterest values active accounts and active boards.
 If you aren't pinning frequently, or if you have particular boards that have been sitting dormant for weeks or months, then you're going to get dinged.

 Make sure that all of your boards are getting pinned to on a regular basis.
-Tools like BoardBooster and Tailwind are great solutions to this problem.
+Tools like Tailwind are great solutions to this problem.
 They'll automate your pinning for you, so you'll be pinning all day long without actually doing anything.

 4. Leaving irrelevant boards on your account